mblokesh/Web_Server_Administration_Tips/SelfSignedCertificate/README.md

-# How to create a self signed certificate on a Windows Server
+# Do you need an SSL certificate for website development or testing applications? - Instead of buying expensive SSL why not create a self signed certificate on a Windows Server.

+### Prerequisites

+> A Windows computer with Windows PowerShell 5.1 or the latest PowerShell 7 (v7.1.3 as of this writing)
+> Your user account must have administrator rights on the local machine.

+**Open Powershell - before run the below command replace your DNSName and then run**

 ```
 New-SelfSignedCertificate `